 And unlike forming a limited company, being a sole trader means you’ll face less tape and paperwork, be exempt from Corporation Tax and retain your privacy by not having your information shared publicly on Companies House.

 There are a lot of positives to being a sole trader.
 And the good news is that it’s pretty quick and easy to get started.
-So, let’s dive into the facts and how to setup business as a sole trader.
+Of course, there are also drawbacks of being a sole proprietor, which you should be aware of.

 Starting a business as a sole trader isn’t as daunting as it may seem.
 In fact, the legal part of it will take just minutes to complete.